How to Install dig on Windows 10/11

 Install Bind Tools

 After the download has finished, extract the ZIP file.
-Then right click on the BINDInsall and choose run as administrator.
+Then right-click on the BINDInsall and choose run as administrator from the contextual menu.

 Check the Tools only checkbox and click the Install button.